jsdoc2md/jsdoc-to-markdown/example/options/formatting options/example-lang/readme.md

 This example is just some plain text, no code format or syntax highlighting required here.
 <a name="five"></a>
 ### five()
-A simple example using the '@lang sub-tag to specify language
+A simple example using `@example @lang hbs` to specify handlebars as the language

 **Kind**: global function
 **Example**